NU 501 Concepts of Professional Nursing Practice 4 credits

 NU 550 Advanced Health Assessment 3 credits 75 clinical hrs

-This course is a framework for systematic and holistic health assessment of children, adults and older adults.
-Students build on basic assessment skills by learning advanced techniques and diagnostics to apply in the laboratory and clinical settings.
+This course is a framework for systematic and holistic health assessment of individuals across the lifespan.
+Students learn advanced techniques and diagnostic testing to apply in the laboratory and clinical settings.
 Students differentiate actual and potential health problems using assessment data and relevant diagnostic findings.
-This course focuses on health assessment and common problems of persons from newborn through elderly in rural and urban settings.
-Teaching strategies include lecture, discussion, case studies, role-planning, laboratory, and clinical practice settings.
+Emphasis is placed on the development of clinical judgement skills related to assessment of common health problems and health maintenance.

 NU 560 Advanced Physiology & Disease States 3 credits